 \subsubsection{Applications}

 VAEs can be used for semi-supervised classification to provide an auxiliary objective, improving the data efficiency \cite{kingma14b,maaloe16}; to perform iterative reasoning about objects in a scene \cite{eslami16}; to model the latent dynamics of an environment \cite{watter15}.
 Of course, VAEs have also been used to generate synthetic data, including for conditional generation.
 For example, a layered foreground-background generative model can be used to generate images based on both the latent representation and a representation of the attributes \cite{yan16}.
-In \cite{gomezbombarelli18} the latent space of a VAE is trained on chemical structures by means of gradient-based optimization towards certain properties (see \ref{inputbased}).
+In \cite{gomezbombarelli18} the latent space of a VAE is trained on chemical structures by means of gradient-based optimization toward certain properties (see Section \ref{inputbased}).
 AAEs have also been applied to the same problem \cite{kadurin17}.
-Finally, another interesting application of VAE is DRAW \cite{gregor15}.
+Finally, another interesting application of VAE is Deep Recurrent Attentive Writer (DRAW) \cite{gregor15}.
 DRAW constructs scenes in an iterative way, by accumulating changes emitted by the decoder (then given to the encoder in input).
-This allows iterative self-corrections and a more natural form of image construction.
-RNNs and attention mechanism are used to consider previous generations and to decide at each time-step where to focus attention, respectively.
+This allows for iterative self-corrections and a more natural form of image construction.
+RNNs and attention mechanism are used to consider previous generations and to decide at each time step where to focus attention, respectively.